Suganya1144/Selenium_Scripts_2025/README.md

 # Selenium
-It contains selenium basic scripts using java.
+It contains selenium basic and advanced scripts using java.